 Of course, it is better to pick a pair with uppers made of lightweight materials and are breathable for your overall comfort and improved performance.
 Choose soft and seamless mesh or some other upper which will provide that nice soft comfort and reduce possible rubbing and blistering.

-For added safety and stability, choose trainers which have good outsoles offering maximum traction.
+For added safety and stability, choose trainers which have good soles offering maximum traction.
 A sole that does not slip easily will help you reduce the risk of falling and injuring yourself.

 Remember to choose the right type and size of shoe, especially when you have high arches, because this can save you from shin splints, ankle strains, tibia fractures, plantar fasciitis and ligament rupture – which all can result from the shock from the impact to the ground and the lack of arch and foot support which can occur when running with the inappropriate shoes when you have problematic arches.
 Appropriate footwear will also help you improve your performance no matter whether you are training for a sprint or a marathon.

 Try on the shoe at the end of the day, when your legs are at their most swollen state.
 The human feet tend to swell during the day, and if you purchase footwear in the morning, you simply risk it being too narrow for you daily needs.
 Also, try both shoes on and do some walking around to test their fit and comfort.